Partners In Parks

 - Requests for Parks and Recreation youth program grants have more than doubled over the past year.

-- 18% of Missoula's children live in poverty; That's about 4000 Missoula kids living below the Federal Poverty Level.
+- 18% of Missoula's children live in poverty; about 4000 Missoula kids live below the Federal Poverty Level.

 - 13,000 Missoulians receive food stamps through the Supplemental Nutrition Assistance Program.

 - 32% of students in Missoula County Public Schools meet low-income guidelines to qualify for free or reduced-price school meals.

 - 28% of Missoula's third-graders are overweight or obese.

 - Only 16% of Missoula students in grades 2 through 12 achieved the recommended levels of daily physical activity.